peterwiebe/riacarmin/_posts/2016-05-25-design-for-programmers.md

 title: Design for Programmers
 permalink: /:categories/design-for-programmers/
 category: design
+hero-image: /assets/design-for-programmers/og-image.png
-excerpt: Design is a learnable skill.
-I've summed up a few rules and techniques you can use to build user-friendly and nicer looking interfaces.
+excerpt: "Design is a learnable skill.
+I've summed up a few rules and techniques you can use to build user-friendly and nicer looking interfaces: grids, typography and color theory."
 ---

 Design is not as elusive as people think it is.
 It is a learnable skill.
 Design has rules that anyone can apply to their work.
 If you are an engineer working on an application or a business guy putting together a slide deck, there are a few tricks you can learn.
+I will show how to apply three base principles of design: grids, typography and color theory.

 ## Design Primer